Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

+We aim to study the tradeoff between the preprocessing time $T_p$ and delay $\delta$ for a given CQ $Q$.
+We want to achieve a constant delay in linear preprocessing time.
+As Table~\ref{table:results} shows, when $Q$ is full, after $O(|D|^\fhw)$ preprocessing time, we can enumerate the results with constant delay~\cite{olteanu2016factorized}.
+When $Q$ is acyclic, i.e., $\fhw=1$, we can achieve a constant delay with only linear preprocessing time.
+On the other hand,~\cite{bagan2007acyclic} shows that for every acyclic CQ, we can achieve a linear delay with linear preprocessing time. \cut{When $Q$ has no projections, several results are known about enumeration algorithms.
+In particular, it is known that with, \footnote{The preprocessing time can be further improved to $T_p = O(|D|^\texttt{subw})$ where \texttt{subw} denotes the submodular width of the query.}.
+Here, $\fhw$ is the fractional hypertree width of $Q$.
+Much less is known about enumeration algorithms for joins followed by a projection.
+If $Q$ is {\em free-connex acyclic}, \cite{bagan2007acyclic} shows that enumeration can still be done with linear preprocessing time and constant delay.
+However, not all acyclic queries are free-connex acyclic.
 For such queries, the simplest way to evaluate is to first compute the full join result, then deduplicate, and finally enumerate the result.
 This guarantees constant delay enumeration, but the preprocessing phase is prohibitively expensive, since it must compute the full join result, which in the worst case can be as large as $|D|^{\rho^*}$.
 For instance, suppose we want to compute the query $\pi_{\bx_1, \dots, \bx_k}(\qstar{k})$.
 In this case, $\rho^* = k$, and hence we would obtain preprocessing time $T_p = O(|D|^k)$.
 Note that, in contrast, since $\qstar{k}$ is acyclic, we can enumerate the full result (without projections) with $T_p = O(|D|)$ and constant delay.
-On the other extreme, . }

-Recently,~\cite{kara19} showed that it is possible to get a tradeoff between the two extremes, for the class of hierarchical queries.
-Note that hierarchical queries are acyclic but not necessarily free-connex.
-This is the first non-trivial result that improves upon the linear delay guarantees given by~\cite{bagan2007acyclic} for queries with projections.
+On the other extreme, . } Recently,~\cite{kara19} showed that it is possible to get a tradeoff between the two extremes for the class of hierarchical queries, which are acyclic but not necessarily free-connex.
+This is the first non-trivial result that improves upon the linear delay guarantees given by~\cite{bagan2007acyclic} for CQs with projections.